pkdone/GraphPersonsAndPlaces/README.md

     { "lives_in" : "Sofia", "fullname" : "Bobby Mc1810", "born_in" : "California" }
     { "lives_in" : "Ilinden", "fullname" : "Simon Mc1839", "born_in" : "North Carolina" }
     { "lives_in" : "Zebbug Gozo", "fullname" : "Sandy Mc2165", "born_in" : "Texas" }
+    { "lives_in" : "Planken", "fullname" : "Gertrude Mc2869", "born_in" : "United States of America" }
     { "lives_in" : "Gradsko", "fullname" : "David Mc2409", "born_in" : "Michigan" }
     .......
     .......